dr-hextanium/cookbook/src/nullptrexception_at_init.md

 ## NullPointerExceptions Explained

 Simply put, a NullPointerException occurs when your program attempts to use an object with a null value(**has not been initialized yet**).
-Your program cannot use the object because its reference points nowhere... *Learn more here: [*JavaNPE*](https://docs.oracle.com/javase/8/docs/api/java/lang/NullPointerException.html)
+Your program cannot use this object because its reference points nowhere... *Learn more here: [*JavaNPE*](https://docs.oracle.com/javase/8/docs/api/java/lang/NullPointerException.html)

 ## Example